Home » Understanding EtOH Medical Abbreviation: Definition & Risks

 Recognizing AUD Symptoms

 It is crucial to identify the signs of Alcohol Use Disorder (AUD) promptly to facilitate early intervention.
-Notable indicators consist of an intense desire for alcohol, developing a tolerance that necessitates increased consumption for identical results, and experiencing withdrawal symptoms like tremors, perspiration, nausea, and convulsions when reducing or ceasing alcohol intake.
+Notable indicators consist of strong alcohol cravings, developing a tolerance that necessitates increased consumption to achieve the same effect, and experiencing withdrawal symptoms like tremors, perspiration, nausea, and convulsions when reducing or ceasing alcohol intake.

 Blood Alcohol Content (BAC)